 We collected five exercises that can be performed at home with nothing but a resistance band.
 All you need is some music played through your wireless speakers (opens in new tab) to get you in pump-mode and off you go!

 P.S.: You might want to consider getting a decent fitness smartwatch (opens in new tab) too.
 They can help you better understand your heart rate zones and therefore the intensity of your training.
 Keeping your heart rate in the correct zone can mean better fat burning results.
 Fat burning heart rate is 70% of your maximum heart rate, which can be calculated by subtracting your age from 220.

 Resistance training requires protein

-Probably the most convenient way to consume this essential macronutrient is to drink protein shakes, which are the combination of either milk (milk substitute) or water and protein powder.
+Probably the most convenient way to consume this essential macronutrient is to drink protein shakes, which are a combination of either milk (milk substitute) or water and protein powder (opens in new tab).

 As well as that, you can also consider taking some creatine too.
 Creatine helps your muscles produce energy during heavy lifting or high-intensity exercise.
 Cheap creatine deals are everywhere and you'll only need 3-5 grams a day to sustain your creatine levels (after the initial loading phase, should you want to do that).

 If you are really going for it, you can also take pre-workout before exercising, that'll give an energy boost to get the maximum out of your sessions.